 With the onset of autumn or fall, as it is lovingly called, the trees all around us start to play with colors.
 The leaves turn yellow and go through various shades of reds and brown before falling on the ground.

-The trees take turn to shed their leaves.
-The first ones are apples, followed by plums, grapes and apricots.
+The trees take turns to shed their leaves.
+The first ones are apples, followed by plums, grapes, and apricots.
 Peach leaves take a deep red color and shed almost at the end of Autumn.
-Among the forest trees, chest-nuts and walnuts are some of the easily recognized trees with their bright colors of leaves, standing out against the backdrop of evergreen oaks, deodars and rhododendrons.
+Among the forest trees, chestnuts and walnuts are some of the easily recognized trees with their bright colors of leaves, standing out against the backdrop of evergreen oaks, deodars, and rhododendrons.

 Aspens’ leaves dance in the autumn wind and cover the ground with their leaves within a few days.
 Sometimes the colorful maples and beech can also be spotted, which are not originally from this region but were planted during the British era.